 The residents of Fukushima Prefecture were not only affected by the natural disasters of earthquake and tsunami, but also by the industrial disaster of the nuclear power plant accident and radiation exposure.
-More than a year has passed since the Great East Japan Earthquake, but in many areas of Fukushima children still cannot play outside because of the radiation.
-Many residents are constantly worried about a possible contamination of local agricultural products and try to avoid tap water.
+More than three years have passed since the Great East Japan Earthquake, but in many areas of Fukushima children still cannot play outside because of the radiation.
+Many residents are constantly worried about a possible contamination of local agricultural products and try to avoid tap water

 AAR JAPAN plans for example the following activities: Take children on day trips to allow them to play outside in places not contaminated by radiation.
 Set up playground equipment at temporary housing complexes.
 Organize community events at temporary housing complexes for young and old to get together and overcome isolation.
 Set up devices for communities to measure the level of radiation in food.
 Reconstruct social welfare facilities for persons with disabilities (PWDs) and the elderly.